 Organisation; Arc Mediation, team of 3-4 trainers

-Region; South East and Dublin
+Region; South East and Dublin, or national when delivered online

 Course participants are also provided with several hours of supplementary video lectures by one of the training team on relevant Family Law topics.